 One user commented, “This is so so so good, we must learn from them.”
 Another wrote, “Things to learn from Dubai.”
 A third simply said, “Instant service.”

-The Roads and Transport Authority has long encouraged residents to take part in maintaining city infrastructure.
+The Roads and Transport Authority has long encouraged residents to help maintain city infrastructure.
 Citizens can report issues through multiple channels, including the Mahboub WhatsApp service, making it easier for authorities to respond quickly.